RJDennis/ChebyshevApprox.jl/README.md

 Nodes
 -----

-The package contains functions for computing servel different types of approximating points.
+The package contains functions for computing several different types of approximating points.
 Which points you use may depend on your application.

 To compute the Chebyshev roots within the [1.0, -1.0] interval use: